I thought I had seen every episode of Seinfeld. But last night I saw one I had never seen before.

 I am fond of the number seven.
 In fact I am even a little superstitious about the numbers 7 and 3.

-The idea in the Seinfeld episode is that George is being as strange as usual and having the number 7 as your name is completely ridiculous.
+The premise in the Seinfeld episode is that George is being as strange as usual and having the number 7 as your name is completely ridiculous.

 I like the name.
 I want Seven to be my new name.
 Seven Riddle.
 Or even better, 7 Riddle